-In our last section, we study the cross-sectional effects of commodity price shocks.
-Again, we focus on the impact effect of a 1% increase in commodity prices.
-We set substitution elasticities to $(\sigma, \epsilon, \epsilon^D) = (5.0, 0.6, 0.2)$.
-Proposition 2 stated that the sign of the output change in non-commodity sectors can be negative for sectors that are mainly downstream to commodities and it can be positive for sectors that are mainly upstream to commodities.
+In this subsection, we study the cross-sectional effects of commodity price shocks.

+Proposition 2 stated that the sign of the output change in non-commodity sectors can be negative for sectors that are mainly downstream to commodities, and it can be positive for sectors that are mainly upstream to commodities.
 Figure 6 depicts this result quantitatively for the Australian economy.